How to Build a Wintelligent (No Floor)

-Site preparation is key to properly building your Wintelligent® walk-in cooler or freezer.
-Make sure the floor space allotted for your cooler or freezer is level and swept clean of dirt and debris.
+Site preparation is key to properly building your Wintelligent® walk in cooler or freezer.
+Make sure the floor space allotted for your box is level and swept clean of dirt and debris.

 An uneven floor could result in a faulty assembly with doors and panels not sealing properly.
 If your floor is not level, you will need to use shims to make it level.

-If you are building your cooler inside, adjacent to a wall, leave three to five inches of space in every direction around your box to allow for proper ventilation and at least 6 inches between the refrigeration unit and the ceiling if you opted for an indoor refrigeration unit.
+If you are building your cooler inside, adjacent to a wall, leave 3 to 5 inches of space in every direction around your box to allow for proper ventilation and at least 6 inches between the refrigeration unit and the ceiling if you opted for an indoor refrigeration unit.

-Using the assembly drawing as a reference, measure and mark the outer edge of where the vinyl screeds will go by outlining the perimeter of your walk-in cooler or freezer with a chalk line.
+💡 Using the assembly drawing as a reference, measure and mark the outer edge of where the vinyl screeds will go with a chalk line.
 Use a right angle square or measure diagonally in both directions to ensure the measurements match and all corners are at a 90° angle.